 Open and closed pores also affect the concentration of molecules outside the cell.
 The calcium concentration outside the cell can change the mineralization process in the matrix surrounding the bone cells.
 The amount of mineralization determines the bone density.

 The hormones of the body also affect reactions inside the cells.
 Parathyroid hormone, thyroid hormone, growth hormone, sex hormones and corticosteroid hormones are the main hormones affecting bone cells.
 The interaction of these hormones with bone cells influences bone strength.

 A great deal of research is going on in all these areas.
 To have a clear understanding of how a change in one area can affect another area requires a systems approach.
 This systems approach resulted in a clear picture of hypertension not too long ago.
 Many of these investigations of bone density are at the same stage that hypertension research was a few decades ago.

 With more research, there will emerge a clearer understanding of these interactions at the cellular and tissue levels.
 How these factors affect osteoclasts (cells that break done bone), osteoblasts (cells that build up bone) and osteocytes (other bone cells), as well as how they affect the surrounding bone matrix, will allow a more complete understanding of how bones get stronger.

 Until then, we will not know exactly how a high potassium foods diet results in stronger bones.
 But with all the evidence to date, it is clear that high potassium foods will strengthen bone, and help protect against fragility fractures from osteoporosis.

 To Find Tables Of High Potassium Foods

-To find tables of high potassium foods to increase bone strength, click on the List of Posts tab at the top of the page.
+To find tables of high potassium foods to increase bone strength, click on the “Links to Food Potassium Tables” tab at the top of the page.
 Look under the category of food you are interested in, such as vegetables or fruits to find a link to a table.